On Bayesian Mechanics: A Physics of and by Beliefs

 We previously mentioned that, in a certain mathematical sense, gauge theory is the ideal way to speak about how one quantity varies another quantity when it changes.
 This covariance is precisely what occurs when probability is transported across the state space\textemdash when the constraint on a state changes, so does the probability of that state, in the same precise way as a connection constrains the motion of dynamics in a space.
 Consider the Lagrangian optimisation condition that the gradient of some function of interest equals the gradient of the constraints up to a scaling (a constant called a Lagrange multiplier), i.e., that

 when entropy is maximised for a Lagrangian $-\log p(x) - \lambda J(x)$.
-This equation demands that the evolution of the surprisal function $\log p(x)$ as a vector field is equivalent to the gradient of some other function.
+This is also known as the Euler-Lagrange equation for the maximisation of entropy, and the $p(x)$ for which this equation is true is the maximum entropy distribution.
+The equation demands that the evolution of the surprisal function $\log p(x)$ as a vector field is equivalent to the gradient of some other function.
 The aim of this section is ultimately to see how precise the analogy between the above optimisation relationship, and a potential function that constrains the movement of a particle described by the image of some section, is.
 We will use this as motivation to prove that constrained maximum entropy actually constrains the probability density of interest, i.e., that under fixed constraints, the density is constrained to have a shape such that the gradient on $p$ lies in the induced connection on an associated bundle.